(Translate this site)

 For a split second there was a little peace-- in-between the incoherent screaming of Mister Bee, the imperious orders of Dennis, the wild over-revving of the engine, and the gradually diminishing vibrations of the teeth in my skull, I mean.

-Unfortunately the stream (now on our right) bent ever so slightly to the left ahead of us, so we had to too-- or else get dunked.
+Unfortunately the stream (now on our immediate right) bent ever so slightly to the left ahead of us, so we had to too-- or else get dunked.

 Then we hit the second time.
 And I was struck blind.

 A full race car harness!
 My kingdom for a harness!
 I thought.
-I'd considered replacing the factory seat belts with a true racing harness but decided against it for cost reasons.
+I'd considered replacing the factory seat belts with a true racing harness, but decided against it for cost reasons.
 Now I saw the folly of my ways.
-A helmet would be good too.
-A well cushioned helmet.
+A helmet would be good too; a well cushioned helmet.

-Fortunately my blindness was quickly rectified: my stupid makeshift turban-bandage had fallen over my eyes at the second impact.
-I used one precious hand to yank it down to around my neck even as I struggled viciously with the steering wheel.
+Fortunately my sudden blindness was quickly rectified: my stupid makeshift turban-bandage had fallen over my eyes at the second impact.
+I used one precious hand to yank it down to around my neck, even as I struggled viciously with the steering wheel.
 The turban hadn't helped one iota against the head-banging.

 Shadowfast's belly scraped hideously against the ground.